 So my answer was that I got two trees.
 One for multicolored lights, the big tree, with most of our ornaments.
 Then, the smaller tree, which sat atop a table, strung with white lights and adorned with all of our Santa-themed ornaments.
 This satisfied both of my yearnings.
 This year, though, we decided to go with just one tree, and we went with multicolored lights without a giving it a second thought.
 To me, they are just home.
 My past.
 My comfort.

 Talking about Christmas tree light preferences with friends made it clear: there is a definite divide.
 You have very loyal #teamwhitelights people and #teammulticoloredlights people!
-Which are you?
-We’re curious.
-There is a poll at the bottom of today’s article, but before we get there, we called up some of Nashville’s most notable interior designers and asked them their preferences.
+We called up some of Nashville’s most notable interior designers and asked them their preferences.
 Here is what they had to say:

 Roger Higgins of R. Higgins Interiors — “I personally love white lights.
 I just think it’s is so much prettier, but I do appreciate a vintage feel with the multicolored lights in a mix of large and small bulbs.
 It can be so appealing and a break from the norm and the expected.
 I think my white light preference dates back to my childhood.
 Our family Christmas tree fell over on me when I was young, and those giant multicolored bulbs really burned!
 I have had a strong distaste for them ever since.”